Foreign policy of the Justin Trudeau government: United States

 Trudeau with U.S. President Barack Obama, March 2016.

 Trudeau with U.S. President Donald Trump, June 2019.

 Trudeau with U.S. President Joe Biden, March 2023.

 Trudeau enjoyed good relations with the like-minded United States President Barack Obama, despite Trudeau's support for the Keystone Pipeline which was rejected by the Democratic President.

 Following Donald Trump's first inauguration in January 2017, Canada-US relations deteriorated.
 The Trump administration forced the renegotiation of NAFTA to create the CUSMA, in which Canada made significant concessions in allowing increased imports of American milk, weakening Canada's dairy supply management system.
 President Trump also implemented tariffs on Canadian steel and aluminium, to which Trudeau retaliated by imposing Tariffs on American steel, aluminium and a variety of other American products.

 Following Joe Biden's inauguration in January 2021, Trudeau stated that he was "much more aligned" with the new President "on values, on focus, on the work that needs to be done to give opportunities for everyone while we build a better future".
 However, Trudeau expressed his concerns over the swift foreign policy changes of the new administration, namely the cancellation of the Keystone pipeline expansion and President Biden's "Buy America" executive order.

+About AUKUS the deal was announced in the midst of the 2021 Canadian federal election.
+Opposition politicians quickly attacked Prime Minister Justin Trudeau over Canada's exclusion from the partnership, to which Trudeau responded by stating that "This is a deal for nuclear submarines, which Canada is not currently or any time soon in the market for.
+Australia is."
+Leader of the Official Opposition Erin O'Toole stated that he would seek to join the alliance if elected.

 Following Donald Trump's second inauguration in January 2025, Canada-US relations again deteriorated.
 On March 4, 2025, President Trump imposed 25% tariffs on Canadian exports, 10% tariffs on Canadian energy products, with an exemption for the automotive industry set to expire on April 2.
 In retaliation, Trudeau announced countermeasures, with Canada imposing 25% tariffs on $30 billion worth of U.S. goods, effective March 5, 2025.
 These retaliatory tariffs were set to increase to $155 billion worth of U.S. products within 21 days and would remain in place until the U.S. trade actions were withdrawn.